Transfer learning with affine model transformation

-The affine coupling used in the affine model transfer is the basic model architecture of invertible neural networks, which is widely used in several fields including generative modeling \citep{Papamakarios2021NormalizingFF, dinh2014nice, Dinh2017DensityEU, Kingma2018GlowGF}.
-In spite of its simple architecture, invertible neural networks with affine coupling layers are known to have universal approximation ability \citep{teshima2020coupling}, which means that the proposed model class has the potential to represent a broad class of transformation functions.
-Furthermore, when we use the intermediate layers of a source neural network as the feature representations in the target domain, the affine model transfer is identical to the ordinary TL based on feature extractions.
-As described, we can formulate a wide variety of TL algorithms within the affine model transfer, including neural transfer as a special case.

-To summarize, the contributions of our study are as follows: \begin{itemize} \item The affine model transfer is proposed to adapt source features to the target domain by separately estimating cross-domain shift and domain-specific factors.
+To summarize, the contributions of our study are as follows: { \begin{itemize} \item The affine model transfer is proposed to adapt source features to the target domain by separately estimating cross-domain shift and domain-specific factors.

-\item Several existing methods of HTL are encompassed in the affine model transfer, including neural network-based TL.
+\item The affine form is derived theoretically as an optimal class based on the squared loss for the target task.

-\item The affine model transfer can work with any type of source model.
-For example, non-machine learning models such as physical models can be used.
-It can also handle multiple source models without loss of generality.
+\item The affine model transfer encompasses several existing TL methods, including neural feature extraction.
+It can work with any type of source model, including non-machine learning models such as physical models as well as multiple source models.

 \item For each of the three functions $g_1$, $g_2$, and $g_3$, we provide an efficient and stable estimation algorithm when modeled using the kernel method.